imballinst/imballinst.dev/src/pages/blog/api-frontend-perspective.md

 How about frontend component libraries?
 Surely we use tons of them.
 Bootstrap, Material UI, Chakra UI, and Ant Design, to name a few.
 Then, try to recall, have you had difficulties when using them?
 How is the experience when modifying color tokens, how is the experience when we want to override a certain style in a certain element, and so on.

-These paragraphs above converge into one conclusion: API is not only about HTTP endpoints but almost everything that we use daily.
+These paragraphs above converge into one conclusion: API is not only about HTTP endpoints but almost everything that we use daily and we can take lessons from them.

 ## API from a creator perspective

 We have discussed APIs from the consumer perspective.
-When we learn about a variety of APIs, we will begin to appreciate more about good APIs.
+When we learn about a variety of APIs, we will be able to recognize and appreciate good APIs.

 The first time I used Chakra UI, I was so impressed by it.
 Back then, I mostly used Material UI, which was pretty tricky to style, especially for child components.
 Chakra UI's API was a breath of fresh air.
-[Compound components](https://www.smashingmagazine.com/2021/08/compound-components-react/) and all components somewhat "extend" the Box props (such as `m` for margin, `p` for padding), styling has never been easier.
+[Compound components](https://www.smashingmagazine.com/2021/08/compound-components-react/) approach and all components "extend" the base Box props (such as `m` for margin, `p` for padding), styling has never been easier.

-Then came Tailwind with the IDE IntelliSense.
+Then, Tailwind arrived with the IDE IntelliSense.
 Developer experience instantly skyrocketed.
 Previously we always had to remember the class names, but with the utility classes from Tailwind, we _almost_ don't need them anymore (except for a few special cases).

 So, how do we make good APIs?
 From what I think, at least:

 1. Do research on the current pain points.
 What are the problems that we need to solve?
 Are those problems really impacting productivity?
 2. "Steal ideas" from existing software.
 What do we need to follow, what do we not want to follow?
 I know people will be somewhat salty when we steal ideas from others, but if those ideas are good, why don't we adopt them?
+If we do, I recommend crediting the original work for the ideas.
 3. Try our own APIs.
 Are they painful to use?
 Do they solve the previous pain points?
 Are they flexible?
-Do they add layers of complexity to our thing?
+Do they add layers of complexity that may compromise maintainability?
 4. Lastly, of course, practice, practice, practice.
-We all have been a victim of a "super component" (a component that accepts too many props) and then we realized that it was not good, so we decided to split them into [compound components](https://www.smashingmagazine.com/2021/08/compound-components-react/).
+We all have been a victim of a "super component" (a component that accepts too many props) and then we realized that it was not good, so we decided to split them into compound components.

 ## Closing words

 So, yeah, there's that.
 Hopefully, this post is useful.
-The primary audience is for frontend engineers, but of course, it also applies to non-frontend engineers as well, because APIs are for everyone.
+The primary audience is frontend engineers, but of course, it also applies to non-frontend engineers as well, because APIs are for everyone.

 Take care and see you on the next one!